Mark Benton

-Mark Benton (born 16 November 1965) is an English actor and television presenter known for his roles as Eddie in Early Doors, Howard in Northern Lights and Martin Pond in Barbara.
+Mark Benton (born 16 November 1965) is an English actor and television presenter known for his roles as Eddie in Early Doors, Howard in Northern Lights, Martin Pond in Barbara and the eponymous Frank Hathaway in Shakespeare & Hathaway: Private Investigators.
 Benton has also starred in the BBC One school-based drama series Waterloo Road as mathematics teacher Daniel "Chalky" Chalk from 2011 to 2014.
 In 2013, Benton took part in Strictly Come Dancing, and in 2015 he hosted the daytime game show The Edge.

-Since 2018, Benton has played the leading role of Frank Hathaway in Shakespeare & Hathaway: Private Investigators on BBC1.

 Early life

-Benton was born in Guisborough, North Riding of Yorkshire, England, and attended Sarah Metcalfe Comprehensive School and, later, Stockton Billingham Technical College.
+Benton was born in Guisborough, North Yorkshire, England, and attended Sarah Metcalfe Comprehensive School and, later, Stockton Billingham Technical College.
 Some of Benton's early acting experience came at Middlesbrough Youth Theatre with performances in plays such as Atmos Fear and Twist.
+He graduated from the Royal Academy of Dramatic Art (RADA) in 1990.

 Career

-Benton has a recurring role as Father McBride in the James Nesbitt series Murphy's Law and has starred with Vic and Bob in the series Randall and Hopkirk (Deceased) (remake), Catterick, and Monkey Trousers.
+Benton has a recurring role as Father McBride in the series Murphy's Law and has worked with Vic and Bob in the series Randall and Hopkirk (Deceased), Catterick, and Monkey Trousers.
 In 1999, he played Mickey-O in "The Wedding", the last episode of series 5 of Ballykissangel.
 He also appeared as an earthly representative of the devil in the 2003 ITV drama The Second Coming and the 2005 ITV drama Planespotting.
-From 1999 to 2003 Benton played Martin Pond in sitcom Barbara.
-He has also starred in the BBC Three comedy I'm with Stupid and in the Doctor Who episode "Rose" as conspiracy theorist Clive.
+From 1999 to 2003 Benton played Martin Pond in the sitcom Barbara and Eddie in the sitcom Early Doors in 2003 through 2004.
+He has also starred in the BBC Three comedy I'm with Stupid and appeared in the Doctor Who episode "Rose" as conspiracy theorist Clive.
 In late 2008, Benton starred in the ITV drama Britannia High and from 2009 to 2011 co-starred as Max de Lacey in Scoop.
 Benton also co-starred in the Roman Mysteries episode "The Slave Girl from Jerusalem".

 Film roles include Ricky in Mike Leigh's Career Girls (1997), Phil in the 2001 cult British independent film Mr In-Between, and Vic in the British comedy Three and Out (2008).
 Benton featured in all three of The Booze Cruise episodes, with Martin Clunes and Brian Murphy, among others.
 In 1996 he appeared in Catherine's Cookson The Girl.

 Benton played the role of the bank manager in a string of eight television commercials for the Nationwide Building Society, directed by Armando Iannucci, shown from 2004 to 2010.

 In April 2008, Benton appeared as Jess Yates in the BBC Four drama Hughie Green, Most Sincerely.